raphaelfrei/open_edge-learning/README.md

 V1.00 is related to the first time that the code worked;

-V1.0x is after the code as refined for the first time.
+V1.0x is after the code was refined.

 .